 Stoppard’s hilarious and ingenious play tells the story of Henry Carr, an elderly man who recalls his time in Zurich during the First Wold War, as he rubs shoulders with James Joyce, Tristan Tzara and Lenin.

-With an acclaimed director, an a-list star and one of our generation’s greatest playwrights behind it, Travesties is set to be one of the most exciting and interesting West End transfers of 2017.
-The play is due to start previews on 3rd February 2017, with an official opening on 14th February 2017.
+With an acclaimed director, an A-list star and one of our generation’s greatest playwrights behind it, Travesties is set one of the most exciting and interesting West End transfers of 2017.
+The began performances on 3rd February 2017, having had an official opening on 15th February 2017.

 Who Should See It?Fans of Tom Stoppard should not miss the chance to see one of his greatest plays performed on the West End for the first time in over 20 years.
 Following a hugely popular, completely sold out run at the Menier Chocolate Factory in 2016, the transfer to the Apollo Theatre is the perfect opportunity for those who missed the chance to see Hollander star in the original run, catch him once again.